-The risk of unsuccessful development can be associated either with failure to achieve the technical objectives pursued (during the technical development phase), or failure to achieve them in an economically sound and sustainable way, thus failing during or after the industrial deployment phase.
-Against this background, the risk of unsuccessful development must be considered for all stages of development and for all technologies.
-Considering the fluctuating quality of the raw materials and the huge size of steel production plants, the technical risks of unsuccessful development are still very present during the final stages of development.
+The risk of unsuccessful development refers to failures in achieving either the technical objectives itself or in achieving an economically sound and sustainable result.
+While the technical functionality of a process is developed during the technical development phase, the economical operation and sustainability is developed at a later stage in the industrial deployment phase.
+Due to this, a risk of unsuccessful development must be considered for all stages of development and for all technologies, as in all R&D activities.
+In terms of decarbonisation of the iron and steel industry, due to the fluctuating quality of the raw materials and the huge size of steel production plants, the technical risks of unsuccessful development are still very present during the final stages of development.